KhangMBui/fraud-flix/README.md

 Enter your own credentials for each `DB_` field when creating your Postgres server.

 ## 🎞️ TMDb Integration & Database Setup
+**Note: Since we already included Movies500.json in the project directory, you do not need to follow these steps.
+This is purely for references.**

 Fraudflix uses the TMDb API to fetch popular movie and genre data.
 These are converted into JSON and then used to populate our PostgreSQL database.